JazzMaster/LazGFX/README.md

 		Over 700 games, 180 applications, and 120 demos have also been posted on the library website.

 		A common misconception is that SDL is a game engine, but this is not true.
-		However, the library is suited to building games directly or is usable indirectly by engines built on top of it.
+		However, the library is suited to building games directly- or is usable indirectly by engines built on top of it.

 I have noticed numberous fail points to which SDL is NOT "simple" nor "easy" and the BGI wins in these regards.
 I do not write OOP level garbage, I find object code and repeated instantiation is a mess.
 I have my own "methods" if I need object-related routines.
 They work.